 A planning variable is a property (including getter and setter) on a planning entity.
 It points to a planning value, which changes during planning.
 For example, a Queen's row property is a planning variable.
 Note that even though a Queen's row property changes to another Row during planning, no Row instance itself is changed.

-A planning variable getter needs to be annotated with the @PlanningVariable annotation.
-Furthermore, it needs a @ValueRange annotation too.
+A planning variable getter needs to be annotated with the @PlanningVariable annotation, which needs a non-empty valueRangeProviderRefs property.